-The percentage figures from previous years have been restated to provide a like for like comparison.
-Therefore, the restated figures are based on those markets within which Aviva has continued to operate from 2012, which are: UK, Ireland, Canada, France, Italy, Spain, Poland, Lithuania, Singapore, China, and India.
+The KPI figures are based on the following markets: UK, Ireland, Canada, France, Italy, Poland, Lithuania, Singapore, and China.

 B. Environment and Climate Change

 1. Scope of reporting

 Our environment and climate change data covers 100% of the Aviva subsidiaries and joint ventures and therefore employees where we have operational control.
 Under the operational control approach, a company accounts for 100% of emissions from operations over which it, or one of its subsidiaries, has operational control.
 Our data is presented on this basis, unless otherwise stated.
 In our public reporting, we disclose other metrics such as gross written premiums and employee numbers so that the reader is able to calculate our carbon, water, or waste intensity based on their chosen metrics.